JoaoDelbin/JoaoDelbin/README.md

  English:
  <br>

-Hi, I'm João, I started developing with HTML and CSS.
-In the year 2023, I studied the Python language to develop automation and data analysis, but my interest and depth have always been contained in web development and <strong>UX/UI Design</strong>. <br> Now, I'm delving deeper into <strong>HTML</strong>, <strong>CSS</strong> and <strong>Java</strong> having fun and building experiences. 😊
+Hello!
+I'm João, get started developing with HTML and CSS.
+Last year, I studied Python language to develop Automations and Data Analysis, but my interest have always been contained in <strong> Web Development</strong> and <strong>UX/UI Design</strong>. <br> Now, I'm delving deeper into <strong>HTML</strong>, <strong>CSS</strong> and <strong>Java</strong> having fun and building experiences. 😊
 <br><br>
 I am available for new
         projects at the moment.
-In between
-        contact me and we will arrange
-        a conversation! 👋 <br>
+        Contact me and we'll schedule a talk! 👋 <br>

 How to reach me <br>
 joao.delbin17@gmail.com